Winterizing Winterizing — Can I Leave My Pool Covered All Summer? Complete Guide

 Filter Maintenance

-Your filtration system will face much higher demand.
-Clean cartridge filters weekly instead of monthly, and backwash sand or DE filters weekly to bi-weekly based on pressure readings.
+Because the cover keeps debris out, filter load usually drops.
+Clean cartridges on your normal schedule, and backwash sand or DE filters based on pressure readings as usual.
 Consider upgrading to a larger filter system if planning extended covered periods.

 Chemical Dosing for Covered Pools